These not quite authentic Cabbage Rolls aren’t pretty, but they taste amazing. With no rice filler to be seen, it’s an all meat explosion.

 While throwing out some not so pretty noshings, I figured I would just top it off with the queen of not-so-good-looking, but damned delicious meals.
 Cabbage rolls.
 I mean seriously, it doesn’t even sound pretty.
 Cabbage.
 Roll.
 The things I think of when you combine those two words aren’t even right.

 That is, until I tried one.
 Now, I’m not claiming these to be authentic or anything like that.
 I have never had a cabbage roll before and wouldn’t know an authentic one if it hit me in the face.
 There is no rice in the stuffing, it’s an all meat explosion.
-The seasonings play off of it very well and the small dab of cinnamon and nutmeg goes a long way (Flavors I wasn’t used to in a red sauce).
+The seasonings play off of it very well.
+And the small dab of cinnamon and nutmeg goes a long way (Flavors I wasn’t used to in a red sauce).
 And I’m not sure how cool it is to leave cabbage rolls in your fridge for someone else to find later, but I swear on day two these were even better.
 Make these, and get your nosh on.

 - 1 medium head green cabbage cored

 - 1 tbs vegetable oil